TritonDataCenter/sdc-cloudapi/docs/index.md

 ## RemoveNic (POST /:login/machines/:id/nics/:mac)

-Removes a NIC on a machine belonging to a given account.
+Removes a NIC on an instance belonging to a given account.

-Like [AddNic](#AddNic) above, the NIC won't be removed from the machine immediately.
+Like [AddNic](#AddNic) above, the NIC won't be removed from the instance immediately.
 After the NIC is removed, it will start returning 404 through CloudAPI.

-*WARNING*: this causes the machine to reboot while removing the NIC.
+*WARNING*: this causes the instance to reboot while removing the NIC.

 ### Inputs